MOT and MOT Plus Health Checks

 GP

 Dr. Tom Morgan qualified in medicine from The University of Bristol in 2011, following a degree in Physiology at The University of Southampton.
 His medical training took place across various hospitals and GP practises within Berkshire and Oxfordshire.
-Currently, he works as a GP Partner at The Boathouse Surgery in Pangbourne and has previously worked in various GP
+Currently, he works as a GP Partner at The Boathouse Surgery in Pangbourne and has previously worked in various GP practices across Reading and Oxfordshire.

-With a keen interest in all aspects of primary care, Dr. Morgan has a particular passion for mental health, the care of the elderly and Men's health.
+With a keen interest in all aspects of primary care, Dr. Morgan has a particular passion for mental health, the care of the older people and Men's health.
 He worked for seven years at the Reading Mental Health Crisis Team, where he managed complex and urgent mental health issues.
 Additionally, he played a vital role in establishing a new mental health service in Berkshire to enhance collaboration between primary and secondary care.

 Believing in the importance of family medicine, He emphasizes that developing a strong relationship with patients is essential for understanding their concerns and providing effective care.
 He values the time afforded by private general practice to fully grasp each patient's situation and collaborate on a tailored care plan.